How to Calculate TOEFL Score? Understand TOEFL iBT Score

 TOEFL Test Pattern

-TOEFL is of two types: TOEFL iBT and PBT.
-TOEFL iBT is delivered via internet.
+TOEFL is of two types: TOEFL iBT and TOEFL essential.
+TOEFL iBT is delivered via the Internet.
 The test measures your ability to use and understand English at the university level.
-It checks how well you combine your listening, reading, speaking and writing skills to perform academic tasks.
-TOEFL PBT is administered in a paper format and is currently offered only in locations where the test cannot be taken via internet.
+It checks how well you combine your listening, reading, speaking, and writing skills to perform academic tasks.
+TOEFL essential is a shorter version of the TOEFL iBT test. the duration is 1.5 hours and it can be given from the comfort of your home.

-There are four sections (listening, reading, speaking, and writing) in the TOEFL iBT, which consumes total of about four and a half hours to complete, including check in.
+There are four sections (listening, reading, speaking, and writing) in the TOEFL iBT, which consumes a total of about 2.5 hours to complete, including 30 minutes of check-in.
+The TOEFL test patterns of both types are mentioned below.

 Reading